 top of page

-I am a mixed media artist based in Perth, Western Australia
+I'm an artist based in Perth, Western Australia

 An Unexpected Journey

 Here's my truth: In the beginning, being an artist was not part of my life plan.

 I spent the most part of my early career completing a psychology degree.
 It was incredibly fascinating and the career possibilities were limitless.
 However, my soul grew restless.
 Then, at 26, I discovered paint-by-numbers.
 I picked up a paintbrush, and something magic happened.
 Art bridged the gap between my clinical studies and my creative desires.

 Art became a hobby for me over the next few years, and while I felt in my heart that I truly belonged in the creative industries, my 'pragmatic brain' convinced me that I should continue my degree in Psychology.

 There is a saying, however, that 'what you resist, persists'...and it's true.
 You can't force a square peg into a round hole.

 I eventually deferred my course and decided just to enjoy life for awhile.
 I focused on my job, having fun - and somewhere in there I got married and we built a house together!